EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-scd.md

 ## Cross-Origin Access {#sec-cors}

-The content delegation creates the possibility that an origin server could adopt remotely hosted content.
+The content delegation creates the possibility that an origin primary server could adopt remotely hosted content.
 On the web, this is normally limited by Cross-Origin Resource Sharing [CORS], which requires that a client first request permission to make a resource accessible to another origin.

-This document describes a method whereby content hosted on a remote server can be made accessible to another origin.
+This document describes a method whereby content hosted on a remote secondary server can be made accessible to another origin.
 The content of the out-of-band resource is written into the content of a response from the origin.
 All an origin needs to make this happen is knowledge of the identity of the out-of-band resource, something that might be difficult based on the guidance in {{urls}}, but not infeasible.
 A client requests this content using any ambient authority available to it (such as HTTP authentication header fields and cookies).

 The simplest option for reducing the ability to steal content in this fashion is to require that the origin demonstrate that it knows the content of the